tharun15/CKA/ckaexam2025/task14-storage-pv-pvc/README.md

    This will:
    - Create a namespace called `task14`
    - Create a PersistentVolume named `mariadb-pv` that is in the Released state
+   - Generate a `mariadb-deployment.yaml` file with the MariaDB deployment uncommented and the PVC part commented out
    - Display the current state of resources in the namespace

 2. Verify the current state of the PersistentVolume: